tpoisot/DataSharingPaper/DataSharing-MS.md

 ## It measures your productivity

+% The next sentence has to be edited, it is hardly readable
 > A measure of your productivity that is increasingly being appreciated and encouraged by research funder agencies,  as an example: the NSF (US) Grant Proposal Guidelines for 2013 have renamed the 'Publications' section to